jkwnamazon/aws-nlp-2022/README.md

 # aws-nlp-2022

-Welcome to the AWS NLP Summit
+Welcome to the AWS NLP Summit!